Mike Boguszewski

 Innovation

-Creative approaches are needed to address the priorities of today and tomorrow:
+I pledge to keep working to address the priorities of today and tomorrow:

 Experience

-For more than ten years, I was deeply involved in the Site Council at our own childrens’s schools, and served as a parent adviser on many task forces and projects – grade level changes, curriculum design, searches, and more.
+Before being elected to my first term, for more than ten years, I was deeply involved in the Site Council at our own childrens’s schools, and served as a parent adviser on many task forces and projects – grade level changes, curriculum design, searches, and more.
 It was this that sparked my interest in first serving on the School Board.

 I have also testified at the Minnesota Legislature regarding the voluntary schools integration model and funding, and was active in the successful effort to enable Harambee School to come into ISD 623.
 I worked with key legislators, lobbyists, and educators involved in school funding and integration issues, and learned first-hand how to work through the protracted process of moving bills through the Statehouse.
 A key “take away” is that just because something is a good idea doesn’t mean it will automatically get support of our legislature — it requires time and energy to “work it” through the process.